 But I’ve since learned that it’s actually easier to dump ingredients straight into my bowl while I’m weighing them instead of messing with measuring cups and spoons.

 Plus accuracy is important here.

-Now tare your scale again and slowly add the right amount of ice water.
+Now tare your scale again and slowly add the ice water.

 Remove your bowl from the scale, and mix the flour and water together until all the flour is absorbed.